ysaito8015/tgweb/README-ja.md

 As already noted, `[data]` in the front matter block indicates the beginning of the "data" table.

 Within the "data" table, custom properties can be defined.
-Website authors can set values of any type for custom properties of any name.
+Website authors can set values for custom properties of any name.
+The value of a custom property must be a string or a number in decimal notation.

 The value of a custom property can be embedded into a template by the `<tg:data>` element.